 The opportunity of a lifetime came when she was selected for an apprenticeship with the world famous horseman and founder of Cowboy Dressage, Eitan Beth-Halachemy.
 At his ranch in Grass Valley, California, Emily experienced firsthand the true artistry of an authentic horseman.
 Moved by the connectedness and lightness that transpired between Eitan and his horses, Emily resolved to practice and pursue this level of horsemanship.

 Emily considers herself a lifetime student of the horse, believing there is no end to the learning process or to the expansive wisdom the horse has to offer.
 Inspired by the philosophies and methods of some of the greatest horsemen and horsewomen throughout history, she developed her own comprehensive curriculum, Wholeness Through Horsemanship™.
 Her training methods utilize direct communication the horse naturally understands in combination with her keen awareness of the human learning process.
 This approach creates a safe and effective environment for both the human learner and the equine student.
 Her instruction is inspired by the principles of natural horsemanship, ranch horsemanship, and classical dressage and reflects her passion for equipping both horses and humans for success on their journey toward individual wholeness and ultimate partnership.
-Emily is on the cutting edge of the new Western Dressage movement being one of only a small group of instructors in the nation to complete the Western Dressage Association of America's® Train the Trainers™ program.
+Emily is on the cutting edge of the new Western Dressage movement being one of only a small group of instructors in the nation to complete the Western Dressage Association of America's® Train the Trainers™ programs and is currently working toward her Western Dressage judges certification.

 2003: Groom on Morgan "A" Show Circuit for Chowning Training Stable